sam-plankis/pyaduct/README.md

 - Request/Response
 - Publish/Subscribe

-Using the ZeroMQ DEALER and ROUTER sockets under the hood, pyaduct supports a fully asynchonrous messaging model.
+Using the ZeroMQ DEALER and ROUTER sockets under the hood, `pyaduct` supports a fully asynchonrous messaging model.

+# Examples

 See the `examples/` for more details on how to integrate the Broker and Client into an actor based messaging system.